MLB prepared to voluntarily recognize minor league union

 In addition, MLB this year began requiring teams to provide housing for most minor leaguers.

 MLB and union negotiators have had an acrimonious relationship in recent years, leading to several grievances that remain pending.
-Manfred and union head Tony Clark held separate news conferences to announce the agreement that ended the lockout in March, and union officials did not attend MLB’s news conference Friday to announce the adoption of a pitch clock and defensive shift restrictions.
+Manfred and Clark held separate news conferences to announce the agreement that ended the lockout in March, and union officials did not attend MLB’s news conference Friday to announce the adoption of a pitch clock and defensive shift restrictions next season.

 The five-year labor agreement expires on Dec.
 1, 2026, and MLB could seek a simultaneous expiration for a minor league deal.